bizarresoftware/CSPOASite/about/index.md

 The CSPOA Board consists of the following members:

-* Chris Weiss -- President
+* Chris Weiss; Cinnamon on the Hill -- President
-* Matthew Brunner -- Vice President
+* Matthew Brunner; Cinnamon Square -- Vice President
-* Nathan Allen -- Secretary
+* Nathan Allen; Cinnamon Square -- Secretary & Architectural Committee Head
-* Paris Chernesky -- Treasurer
+* Paris Chernesky; Cinnamon on the Hill -- Treasurer
-* John Travers -- Ground Committee Head
+* John Travers; Cinnamon Square -- Ground Committee Head
-* Nicole Smith -- Pool Committee Head
+* Nicole Smith; Cinnamon Square -- Pool Committee Head
-* Rod Whitlock -- Architectural Committee Head
-* Betty Hales
+* Matthew Parrish; Cinnamon Square
+* Jeff Stratton; Townhomes
+* Craig Wagoner; Townhomes
+* Will Tullos; Townhomes
+* Jamea Crum; Townhomes
+* Nathan Branham; Cinnamon Square
+* Joel Slingerland; Cinnamon Square
-* Morgan Odell -- Bookkeeper (not on Board)
+* Morgan Odell -- Bookkeeper (not a Board member)

 ## Declarations and Bylaws
-The CSPOA Covenant includes the information regarding how the neighborhoods are governed.
+The CSPOA Covenant includes information regarding how the neighborhoods are governed.

 [Summary of Declaration](/files/SummaryOfDeclaration.pdf) - a brief overview of the covenants and is only intended for quick review by current residents and/or potential new residents.

-[Entire Declaration](/files/CSPOA_Covenants_with_2008_Amendments.pdf) - ammended bylaws, articles of incorporation, restrictions and covenants.
+[Entire Declaration](/files/CSPOA_Covenants_with_2008_Amendments.pdf) - amended bylaws, articles of incorporation, restrictions, and covenants.

+[Ammended Declaration](/files/CSPOA_Covenants_with_2021_Amendments.pdf) - amended November 2021 bylaws, articles of incorporation, restrictions, and covenants.

 ## Forms